-The stop motion animation by a team of animators whose philosophy is simply to make well-crafted stories.
-The process threw us deep into the world of miniatures; from carefully selecting model cars to 3D printing hundreds of figures, which were then individually hand painted.
+The stop motion animated advert was created by a team of animators whose philosophy is simply to make well-crafted stories.
+The process threw us deep into the world of miniatures; from carefully selecting model cars to 3D printing hundreds of figures, which were then individually hand-painted.
 Rigs were used to achieve car stunts, which were subsequently rotoscoped out in post-production.

-The music was composed by Tim Arnold, a London based composer known most recently as the first music artist to release a concept album about London’s Soho.
+The music was composed by Tim Arnold, a London based composer known most recently as the first music artist to release a concept album about Soho, London.
 This TV campaign is accompanied by a series of radio commercials.
-Both the radio and TV adverts were bought to life by the brilliant voice of Tony Gardner.
+Both the radio and DRTV adverts were brought to life by the brilliant voice of Tony Gardner.

 The stop motion animation process

-In many stop motion animations the cast of animated characters are made from a flexible material which can be adjusted slightly between each frame to make them appear to move.
-For the Tootle advert we employed a more modern technique of 3D printing to build all the characters from a hard plastic, instead of moving body parts the animators just replaced the entire character.
-Once 3D printed each hard plastic figure had to be hand painted with each character having their own set of clothes painted on.
+In many stop motion adverts, the cast of animated characters is made from a flexible material that can be adjusted slightly between each frame to make them appear to move.
+For the Tootle advert, we employed a more modern technique of 3D printing to build all the characters from hard plastic, instead of moving body parts the animators just replaced the entire character.
+Once 3D printed each hard plastic figure had to be hand-painted with each character having their own set of clothes painted on.
 The cast was then taken to the set with the different character poses being swapped in and out as needed.

 The main action sequence featured in the advert takes place in a sitting room with the stop motion animated cars racing around the furniture.
 The joy of the advert is the interaction between the toy cars and the environment, animation is a great medium for using fun to portray brand values or to soften a brand message.
 The pre-vis stage helped hugely in working out the flow of the animation and allowed for the fun moments to be worked out before having to start recording images.

-Once all the frames of the animation have been recorded the editing process is where the interaction are honed and the pace of the TV advert is set.
+Once all the frames of the animation have been recorded the editing process is where the interaction is honed and the pace of the stop motion advert is set.
 The stop motion animation process often involves a lot of rigging to keep objects steady or in this case to make the cars magically fly.
-This rigging must be removed in post production.
+This rigging must be removed in post-production.
 At this stage sound effects and music were also added, giving the 3D printed characters real voices really brought them to life.
 The final process was to grade the colours of the final piece to make sure the cars and set looked vibrant making for a fun advert.